2E0PGS/blog/_posts/2019-01-13-esxi-ups-shutdown-script.md

  - shell
 ---

-# EXSi UPS shutdown script
+# ESXi UPS shutdown script

 How to shutdown ESXi safely when a UPS is on battery.

 ## esxi-ups-shutdown.sh

-Replace `"PASSWORD"` with the EXSi server password and replace `SERVERIP` with the EXSI servers IP.
+Replace `"PASSWORD"` with the ESXi server password and replace `SERVERIP` with the ESXi servers IP.

 ```sh
 #!/bin/bash